benfc1993/scripts-cli/README.md

 /** @type { import("scripts-cli").Config } */

 export default {
-  exclude: ["db:create:migration", "db:migrate:latest", "scripts"], // This list will exclude scripts with this name from being added at the top level by default.
-Adding them manually to the options will allow them to still be selected.
+  // This list will exclude scripts with this name from being added at the top level by default.
+  // Adding them manually to the options will allow them to still be selected.
+  exclude: ["db:create:migration", "db:migrate:latest", "scripts"],
+  // These are the options to be presented.
+  // For package.json scripts the key needs to be the same as in package.json
   options: {
-    // These are the options to be presented.
-For package.json scripts the key needs to be the same as in package.json
     test: {
       args: true, // This will ask the user to provide arguments then run 'npm run test' followed by any provided arguments.
     },